Dick Motta: Weber State (1960–1968)

-NBA coaching career

 Chicago Bulls (1968–1976)

 Motta was hired as head coach of the Chicago Bulls in 1968 after a six-year stint at Weber State.
-He replaced Johnny Kerr, who had led the team to two playoff appearances despite subpar records of 33-48 and 29-53, respectively.
+He replaced Johnny Kerr, who had led the team to two playoff appearances despite subpar records of 33-48 and 29–53, respectively.
 Motta coached the team for eight seasons, coaching 656 games.
-From 1970 to 1974 he led the Bulls to four consecutive 50 win seasons, winning the NBA Coach of the Year Award in 1971.
-However this did not translate to playoff success as the Bulls won just one playoff series (1974) in that span.
-However, they advanced to the Conference Finals in the 1974-75 season, beating the Kansas City Kings to play the Golden State Warriors, losing in 7 games.
+From 1970 to 1974 he led the Bulls to four consecutive 50-win seasons, winning the NBA Coach of the Year Award in 1971.
+It did not translate to playoff success, as the Bulls won just one playoff series (1974) in that span.
+However, they advanced to the Western Conference Finals in the 1974–75 season, beating the Kansas City Kings to play the Golden State Warriors, which they lost in seven games.
 The team went an NBA-worst 24–58 in 1975–76.
 He was eventually replaced by Ed Badger on August 25, 1976.

 Washington Bullets (1976–1980)

 Motta had two years left on his contract with the Bulls who allowed him to negotiate with the Washington Bullets.
 He left the Bulls to succeed K. C. Jones in a similar capacity with the Bullets on May 28, 1976.
 In his first season, the Bullets went 48-34 while advancing to the Semifinals again after beating the Cavaliers in the First Round, although they lost to the Houston Rockets in six games.
 The next year was the pinnacle for the team and Motta's career.
-They went 44-38, but they advanced all the way to the 1978 NBA Finals, where they beat the Seattle SuperSonics in seven games to win the NBA championship.
+They went 44–38, but they advanced all the way to the 1978 NBA Finals, where they beat the Seattle SuperSonics in seven games to win the NBA championship.
 The following year, the team went 54-28 while winning the Atlantic Division.
 This was not only their sixth division title in eight years, it was also their last division title until 2017.
-The Bullets went to the 1979 NBA Finals, although they had to fight the full seven games in both the Semifinals and the Conference Finals, nearly blowing a 3-1 series lead to the Atlanta Hawks in the semifinals and having to come back from a 3-1 series deficit from the San Antonio Spurs in the conference finals.
+The Bullets went to the 1979 NBA Finals, although they had to fight the full seven games in both the Semifinals and the conference finals, as they nearly blew a 3–1 series lead to the Atlanta Hawks in the Semifinals and having to come back from a 3–1 series deficit from the San Antonio Spurs in the Eastern Conference Finals.
 In the Finals that year, they played the Seattle SuperSonics once again.
 The Bullets won Game 1 at home 99–97, but the SuperSonics won the following four games to win the NBA championship.
-The following year, the Bullets went 39-43, although they qualified for a playoff berth.
+It is the last time the team has reached the NBA Finals.
+The following year, the Bullets went 39–43, although they qualified for a playoff berth.
 They were beaten by the Philadelphia 76ers in two games.
-He resigned as head coach on May 27, 1980 despite having one year left on his contract.
+He resigned as head coach on May 27, 1980, despite having one year left on his contract.
 He had an agreement to honor that remaining year by joining the Bullets front office as a special consultant to general manager Bob Ferry if he didn't get any head coaching appointments from other teams.
 He was succeeded by Gene Shue.